usnistgov/FIPS201/_FIPS201/frontend.md

 Requirements specific to storage and access for each key are detailed below.
 Where applicable, key management requirements are also specified.

-- **PIV Authentication Key.** This key shall be generated on the PIV Card.
-The PIV Card shall not permit exportation of the PIV Authentication key.
-The cryptographic operations that use the PIV Authentication key shall be available only through the contact and the virtual contact interfaces of the PIV Card.
+- **PIV Authentication Key.** This key SHALL be generated on the PIV Card.
+The PIV Card SHALL NOT permit exportation of the PIV Authentication key.
+The cryptographic operations that use the PIV Authentication key SHALL be available only through the contact and the virtual contact interfaces of the PIV Card.
 Private key operations may be performed using an activated PIV Card without explicit user action (e.g., the PIN need not be supplied for each operation).

-The PIV Card shall store a corresponding X.509 certificate to support validation of the public key.
+The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
-The X.509 certificate shall include the FASC-N in the subject alternative name extension using the pivFASC-N attribute to support physical access procedures.
-The X.509 certificate shall also include the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
+The X.509 certificate SHALL include the FASC-N in the subject alternative name extension using the pivFASC-N attribute to support physical access procedures.
+The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
-The UUID shall be encoded as a uniform resource identifier (URI), as specified in Section 3 of [RFC4122].
+The UUID SHALL be encoded as a uniform resource identifier (URI), as specified in Section 3 of [RFC4122].
 The expiration date of the certificate must be no later than the expiration date of the PIV Card.
-The PIV Authentication certificate shall include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject’s background investigation at the time of card issuance.[^backgroundstatus] Section 5 of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.
+The PIV Authentication certificate SHALL include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject’s background investigation at the time of card issuance.[^backgroundstatus] Section 5 of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.

 + **Asymmetric Card Authentication Key.** The asymmetric Card Authentication key may be generated on the PIV Card or imported to the card.
-The PIV Card shall not permit exportation of the Card Authentication key.
-Cryptographic operations that use the Card Authentication key shall be available through the contact and the contactless interfaces of the PIV Card.
+The PIV Card SHALL NOT permit exportation of the Card Authentication key.
+Cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
 Private key operations may be performed using this key without card activation (e.g., the PIN need not be supplied for operations with this key).

-The PIV Card shall store a corresponding X.509 certificate to support validation of the public key.
+The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
-The X.509 certificate shall include the FASC-N in the subject alternative name extension using the pivFASC-N attribute to support physical access procedures.
-The X.509 certificate shall also include the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
+The X.509 certificate SHALL include the FASC-N in the subject alternative name extension using the pivFASC-N attribute to support physical access procedures.
+The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
-The UUID shall be encoded as a URI, as specified in Section 3 of [RFC4122].
+The UUID SHALL be encoded as a URI, as specified in Section 3 of [RFC4122].
 The expiration date of the certificate must be no later than the expiration date of the PIV Card.
 Section 5 of this document specifies the certificate format and the key management infrastructure for asymmetric PIV Card Authentication keys.

 + **Symmetric Card Authentication Key.** The symmetric Card Authentication key may be imported onto the card by the issuer or be generated on the card.
-If present, the symmetric Card Authentication key shall be unique for each PIV Card and shall meet the algorithm and key size requirements stated in [SP 800-78].
+If present, the symmetric Card Authentication key SHALL be unique for each PIV Card and SHALL meet the algorithm and key size requirements stated in [SP 800-78].
 If present, cryptographic operations using this key may be performed without card activation (e.g., the PIN need not be supplied for operations with this key).
-The cryptographic operations that use the Card Authentication key shall be available through the contact and the contactless interfaces of the PIV Card.
+The cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
 This Standard does not specify key management protocols or infrastructure requirements.

-- **Digital Signature Key.** The PIV digital signature key shall be generated on the PIV Card.
-The PIV Card shall not permit exportation of the digital signature key.
+- **Digital Signature Key.** The PIV digital signature key SHALL be generated on the PIV Card.
+The PIV Card SHALL NOT permit exportation of the digital signature key.
 If present, cryptographic operations using the digital signature key may only be performed using the contact and the virtual contact interfaces of the PIV Card.
 Private key operations may not be performed without explicit user action, as this Standard requires the cardholder to authenticate to the PIV Card each time it performs a private key computation with the digital signature key.[^cardholderauthentication]

-The PIV Card shall store a corresponding X.509 certificate to support validation of the public key.
+The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
 The expiration date of the certificate must be no later than the expiration date of the PIV Card.
 Section 5 of this document specifies the certificate format and the key management infrastructure for PIV digital signature keys.